alister/phpscalingcom/content/post/php-in-london-list.md

 *   Richard George, [@parsingphase](https://github.com/parsingphase)
 *   Craig Willis, [@craigwillis85](https://github.com/craigwillis85)

-### Awesome\_Bot
+### Awesome_Bot

 As a developer, I know well that anything worth doing, is worth testing, so I looked around and realised that there was indeed a way to test the URLs that were in the list.
-It's called 'Awesome\_Bot', and it is mostly aimed at the various 'Awesome ' lists that helped to inspire the list in the first place.
+It's called 'Awesome_Bot', and it is mostly aimed at the various 'Awesome ' lists that helped to inspire the list in the first place.
 Setting it up with Travis isn't hard, and so I've also enabled that.

-\[gist id="16e206eeed6cdf48c30d6099d1a858d3" file=".travis.yml" /\]
+{{< gist alister 16e206eeed6cdf48c30d6099d1a858d3 ".travis.yml" >}}

+{{% notice tip "Updated" %}}
+I'm now using [Github Workflows](https://github.com/alister/php-in-london/blob/master/.github/workflows/is_awesome.yml), rather than Travis.
+{{% /notice %}}

 It has taken a little tweaking of the configuration (even this morning, when I added Travis-CI to the whitelist to allow for redirects of the SVG build status button), but it has also helped to catch a couple of problems.